 - shredded or shaved coconut, toasted, (see notes) (optional)

 - Shaved chocolate (optional)

 - In a small bowl, soak 1 cup small tapioca pearls in one can of coconut milk.
-Stir and let sit on kitchen counter for 3 hours (no need to refrigerate), stir occasionally.
+Stir and let sit on the kitchen counter for 3 hours (no need to refrigerate), stirring occasionally.

-- After letting the tapioca soak, pour it into a medium sauce pan.
-Add to the tapioca mixture, 2 cups of milk, ⅔ cup sugar, salt and egg yolks.
-Heat on medium heat, stir frequently to keep milk from scalding.
-Once the tapioca mixture is simmering, (do not boil), turn down heat to medium-low and simmer for 10 to 15 minutes, stirring constantly to keep milk from scalding.
+- After letting the tapioca soak, pour it into a medium saucepan.
+Add to the tapioca mixture, 2 cups of milk, ¾ cup sugar, salt, and egg yolk.
+Heat on medium heat, stirring frequently to keep milk from scalding.
+Once the tapioca mixture is simmering (do not boil), turn down the heat to medium-low and simmer for 10 to 15 minutes, stirring constantly to keep milk from scalding.

-- Carefully taste-test the tapioca, to be sure the pearls are soft and no longer chewy.
+- Carefully taste-test the tapioca to be sure the pearls are soft and no longer chewy.
 If the tapioca pearls are still chewy, cook for an additional 5 minutes and check again.
-When the tapioca is done, remove from heat and let cool for 15 minutes.
+When the tapioca is done, remove it from the heat and let it cool for 15 minutes.

-- Stir 1 teaspoon vanilla into the tapioca and gently fold in egg whites until completely incorporated.
+- Stir the coconut extract into the tapioca and gently fold in the egg whites until completely incorporated.

 How to toast coconut in a skillet: